 Fixes

-The fixes view on the Explore page will show all available fixes for the vulnerabilities/assets being displayed.
+The fixes view on the Vulnerability Management Explore page will show all available fixes for the vulnerabilities and assets that are being displayed.
 Fixes are sorted by the number of associated vulnerabilities:

-Each Fix displays all of the related CVEs and each of the assets affected by those CVEs.
-We also include diagnosis (a brief description of the vulnerability), consequence (what a successful exploit could result in or allow an attacker to do), and solution (how, specifically, to remediate the vulnerability), based on vendor data.
+Each Fix displays all of the related CVEs and each of the assets that those CVEs affect.
+Cisco Vulnerability Management also includes diagnosis (a brief description of the vulnerability), consequence (what a successful exploit could result in or allow an attacker to do), and solution (how, specifically, to remediate the vulnerability), based on vendor data.

-Users can filter by risk score and threat vectors to display the highest risk items and view the number of assets and vulnerabilities that would be involved in the remediation.
+Users can filter by Cisco Security Risk Score and threat vectors to display the highest risk items and view the number of assets and vulnerabilities that would be involved in the remediation.

 Top Fixes

 For each risk group, Cisco Vulnerability Management provides Top Fixes.
-Each Top Fix is a group of up to 3 fixes, which fall within the top 10 largest risk reductions for that Risk Meter.
-The Top Fix view for a Risk Meter contains its current Risk Score, along with the lower score that the Risk Meter would move to after remediating all vulnerabilities in a specific Fix Group.
+To access the top fixes, on the Vulnerability Management Dashboard page, navigate to the risk meter that you want to see the top fixes for and click the Top Fixes button.
+Each Top Fix is a group of up to 3 fixes, which fall in the top 10 largest risk reductions for that Risk Meter.
+The Top Fix view for a Risk Meter contains its current Risk Score, and the lower score that the Risk Meter would move to after remediating all vulnerabilities in a specific Fix Group.
 These are sorted by largest risk reduction, left to right, with a button on the right side to move to the second page of Top Fixes.

 In the example above, remediating the vulnerabilities for all 3 listed Fixes will reduce the current risk score of 880 by 9 points, down to a new score of 871.